vagnes/infosecguide/README.md

 - [Krebs on Security](https://krebsonsecurity.com/) - Brian Krebs is an American journalist and investigative reporter with great coverage on cybercrime.
 - [Schneier on Security](https://www.schneier.com/) - Bruce Schneier is an American cryptographer, computer security professional, privacy specialist and writer.

+## Other

+- [cmd.to](https://cmd.to/fm) - Internet "operating system" based on command-line interface.
+Plays music and is generally awesome.